Military and Veterans

 Help Our Heroes

 MAZON launched our work with members of the military and veterans after our partners (food banks, food pantries and anti-hunger organizations) voiced concerns that a growing number of currently serving military and veteran families are seeking food assistance.
-As our servicemen and women begin returning in greater numbers, many find themselves struggling to put food on the table for themselves and their families.
-Some have completed their military service and now cannot find employment, and others remain on active duty but find that their pay as enlisted personnel won’t cover their living expenses in the United States.
-We pursued this often-ignored issue because we feel strongly that those who make significant sacrifices for our country should never struggle to put food on the table.
+Too many service members and veterans find themselves struggling to put food on the table for themselves and their families.
+Some have completed their military service and now cannot find employment, and others remain on active duty but find that their pay as enlisted personnel won’t cover their basic living expenses, including food.
+MAZON leads national advocacy efforts on this often-ignored issue because we believe that those who make significant sacrifices for our country should never struggle to put food on the table.

 I'm shocked that so many military families are standing in line at the food pantry because they really need help.